 Finding a parking space in London is tricky at the best of times.

-But drivers in Romford, East London have been left baffled by this utterly bizarre parking space which could well be the most useless in Britain.
+But drivers in Romford, East London were left baffled by this utterly bizarre parking space which could well be the most useless in Britain.

 A passer-by took a picture of the space, which has a speed bump lamppost sign plonked right in the middle.